nicholaswmin/automap/README.md

 - Avoid nested lists in your object graph in general.

-There are other workarounds to these problems that could be solved transparently by this package but they are avoided because they make the whole process too complicated and the intent of this package is to be simple and unobtrusive.
+There are potential workarounds to these problems but they involve defining schemas and the philosophy of this package is to be schema-less, simple and unobtrusive.

 ### Where this is unnecessary